pontus-vision/pontus-vision/README.md

 cd pontus-vision/k3s
 ```

 `cd helm/pv/templates` to configure the cronjobs.
+Once you are done, go back to `pontus-vision/k3s` folder.

 Run the following to start the GDPR demo:
 ```